 Donna Tartt was born in Greenwood, Mississippi, on December 23rd, 1963.
-Her father, Don Tartt (a service station owner and local politician who once played in a rockabilly band) and mother Taylor (an executive secretary for the State Employment Commission) moved to the eastern delta town of Grenada soon after.
+Her father, Don Tartt (a service station owner and local politician) and mother Taylor (an executive secretary for the State Employment Commission) moved to the eastern delta town of Grenada soon after.

 As a child, Tartt devoured classic adventure stories like Peter Pan and Kidnapped, cloistered among a large extended family of aunts, uncles and grandparents.
 She wrote her first poem aged five, while lying in front of the television.
 At thirteen, one of her sonnets was published in a Mississippi literary journal.

-Galleycat has reported that Donna is writing her third novel, although a publication date has not yet been set.
+The Goldfinch, published in 2013, is Tartt’s longest work to date.
 It is described as ‘a story of loss and obsession about a young man, guilt-stricken and damaged after the death of his mother, and the growing power that a stolen piece of art exercises over him, drawing him into an underworld of theft and corruption where nothing is as it seems.’

 ‘Tartt is a notoriously slow writer,’ Elaine Showalter wrote in a review for Prospect.
 ‘But in the epic range of its concerns with grief, loss, loneliness, fate, and the nature of good and evil, its rich cast of characters, and its broad social canvas, it bears comparison with Proust, Dickens, Dostoevsky and Nabokov… [The Goldfinch] is meticulously structured and paced, and reading it is an enthralling experience of total immersion in Tartt’s vision and voice.’